b-n-space/0l-operations/README.md

 # Start a shell service with all 0L binaries available
 # Useful to run `txs` commands
 docker-compose run --rm shell

+# Start a builder service with all 0L source and binaries available
+# Useful to run `make` commands
+docker-compose run --rm builder

 # Start service(s)
 docker-compose up tower